-Local and national shortages of sign language interpreters make providing their services a critical concern for the Assistant Director of Student Success Counseling.
+Local and national shortages of sign language interpreters make providing their services a critical concern for the Assistant Director of Student Success.
 The college has adopted the following procedures governing the provision of interpreting services for deaf students:

-- Registering for a semester as early as possible is the best way for a student to ensure that interpreter services can be arranged before the first day of class.
-An appointment with the Coordinator of Students should be made well before the date the services are required to allow time to arrange an interpreter.
-The Assistant Director of Success Counseling also needs appropriate documentation as soon as possible. - When students drop and/or add courses, the arrangements for interpreters must be altered.
-Students must immediately notify the Assistant Director of Student Success Counseling of the schedule change.
+Registering for a semester as early as possible is the best way for a student to ensure that interpreter services can be arranged before the first day of class.
+An appointment with the Assistant Director of Student Success should be made well before the date the services are required to allow time to arrange an interpreter.
+The Assistant Director of Success also needs appropriate documentation as soon as possible.

+- When students drop and/or add courses, the arrangements for interpreters must be altered.
+Students must immediately notify the Assistant Director of Student Success of the schedule change.
 Students who register in the late registration period may experience a delay in receiving the accommodation of interpreters.
-Hiring an interpreter may require up to 60 days. - ❖ Students who need the services of an interpreter for college-sponsored meetings, appointments, activities, or class changes must submit a written request for those services to the Assistant Director of Student Success Counseling at least two (2) weeks before the event is to take place.
-When an interpreter is requested within less than two (2) business weeks, the service may be provided based on availability. - ❖ A student who requests interpreter services and finds that they will not attend the class or meeting must cancel the arrangements by notifying the Assistant Director of Student Success Counseling immediately.
-A student who fails to cancel an interpreter request for a class or a special proposal for an event will be considered absent. - The cancellation of an interpreter can only be made through the Assistant Director of Student Success Counseling. - ❖ The interpreter will wait 15 minutes (30 minutes for classes lasting three or more hours) after a class begins.
-If the student has not arrived in the allotted time after the class or meeting is scheduled to begin, the interpreter will leave, and the student will be considered absent.
-If the student misses two consecutive class periods on the same day, the interpreter may be reassigned or leave campus. - The Assistant Director of Student Success Counseling assumes the student is not coming to campus the entire day if they have not called or arrived for the second class.
+Hiring an interpreter may require up to 60 days. - ❖ Students who need an interpreter for college-sponsored meetings, appointments, activities, or class changes must submit a written request for those services to the Assistant Director of Student Success at least two (2) weeks before the event.
+When an interpreter is requested within less than two (2) business weeks, the service may be provided based on availability. - ❖ A student who requests interpreter services and cannot attend class or a meeting must notify the Assistant Director of Student Success within 24 hours.
+A student who fails to cancel an interpreter request for a class or a special proposal for an event will be considered absent. - ❖ An interpreter can only be canceled through the Assistant Director of Student Success or the Director of Student Success. - ❖ The interpreter will wait 15 minutes (30 minutes for classes to last three or more hours) after a class begins.
+If the student has not arrived at the allotted time after the class or meeting is scheduled to start, the interpreter will leave, and the student will be considered absent.
+If the student misses two consecutive class periods on the same day, the interpreter may be reassigned or leave campus. - ❖ The Assistant Director of Student Success assumes the student is not coming to campus the entire day if they have not called or arrived for the second class.
 Suppose the student does arrive on campus after the second class and wants an interpreter.
-In that case, they should come to the Assistant Director of Student Success Counseling and make another request to the Assistant Director of Student Success Counseling.
-The Assistant Director of Student Success Counseling will attempt to assign an interpreter; however, the initially scheduled interpreter may have been reassigned for the day (or may have left campus), and a substitute may not be available.

-- ❖ If a student has three (3) unreported absences in a given class, they will be notified, in writing, that interpreting services for that class have been suspended. - ❖ Before interpreting services may be reinstated, the student must schedule an appointment with the Assistant Director of Student Success Counseling. - Any student with a problem or concern regarding an interpreter should report that problem or concern to the Assistant Director of Student Success Counseling.
+In that case, they should go to the Assistant Director of Student Success and request another.
+The Assistant Director of Student Success will attempt to assign an interpreter; however, the initially scheduled interpreter may have been reassigned for the day (or may have left campus), and a substitute may not be available. - ❖ If a student has three (3) unreported absences in each class, they will be notified, in writing, that their interpreting services have been suspended. - ❖ Before interpreting services may be reinstated, the student must schedule an appointment with the Assistant Director of Student Success. - Any student with a problem or concern regarding an interpreter should report it to the Assistant Director of Student Success.
 Every reasonable effort will be made to resolve the situation fairly and expeditiously.